kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is a significant shift in developer tooling.

-## Framework Releases May Eventually Include Agent Knowledge as a Normal Artifact
+## Framework Releases May Eventually Include Agent Knowledge as a Normal Artifact { #framework-releases-eventually-include }

 A mature release process could treat agent guidance the same way it treats documentation and examples.